Vision#

 centerX#

-centerX returns the x coordinate of the center of the detected object in pixels as an integer from 1 to 640.
+The centerX property reports the x-coordinate of the center of the detected object in pixels as a whole number from 1 to 640.

 The AI Vision object property stack block with its parameter set to centerX.#